-In 1 cup of warm water add
+In 1 cup of warm water add:

-2 tsp of white sugar
+- 2 tsp of white sugar

-1/4 tsp salt
+- 1/4 tsp salt

-1/4 tsp baking soda
+- 1/4 tsp baking soda

-Add some fresh mint if you have it
+- Fresh mint if you have it

-1cup of mixture per gallon of water
+Add one cup of this mixture per gallon of water.

 Make some ahead of time and refrigerate the larger quantities.
 Freeze them into ice cubes and add the cubes as needed to their water.